shazahmad/computePlusPlus/lab3_build_app_kernel.md

 </table>

 # Building the 2-D convolutional Kernel and Host Application
 The lab will focus on building a hardware kernel using Vitis for Xilinx provided platform for U200 card.
-A host-side application will be designed that will coordinate all the data movements and execution triggers for invoking the kernel.
+A host-side application will be implemented that will coordinate all the data movements and execution triggers for invoking the kernel.
 During this lab, real performance measurements will be taken and compared to estimated performance and the CPU-only performance.

 ## Host Application
 This section briefly discusses how host application is written to orchestrate the execution of a convolutional kernel.
 As it was estimated in the previous lab that to meet the performance constraints of 1080p HD Video multiple compute units will be needed.
 The host application is designed to be agnostic to the number of compute units.
 More specifically if the compute units are symmetric ( instance of the same kernel and memory connectivity to device DDR banks is identical) the host application can deal with any number of compute units.
 Other tutorials about [host programming and Vitis](https://github.com/Xilinx/Vitis-Tutorials) are also available.